AmpersandJS/ampersand-view/README.md

 ### renderSubview `view.renderSubview(viewInstance, containerEl)`

 * viewInstance {Object} Any object with a `.remove()`, `.render()` and an `.el` property that is the DOM element for that view.
 Typically this is just an instantiated view.
-* containerEl {Element | String | jQueryElement} This can either be an actual DOM element or a CSS selector string such as `.container`.
-If a string is passed human view runs `this.$("YOUR STRING")` to try to grab the element that should contain the sub view.
+* containerEl {Element | String} This can either be an actual DOM element or a CSS selector string such as `.container`.
+If a string is passed human view runs `this.get('YOUR STRING')` to try to grab the element that should contain the sub view.

 This method is just sugar for the common use case of instantiating a view and putting in an element within the parent.